 Sometimes I wish I had an IV hooked up to me with coffee running through the tubes.
 If it weren’t for my fear of needles, or the awkwardness of rolling/hoisting the tower that holds the IV bags up and down stairs WHILE carrying laundry or making dinner, I’d be all over it.

 I like coffee and I like all kinds.
 I’m not a coffee-snob.
 It doesn’t have to be a particular brand or a particular strength.
-Sure I have my favorites, but I won’t say no if a cup is offered.
+Sure I have my favorites, but if a cup is offered, I won’t say no.

 Ack!
 I’m craving a hot cup as I type this!

 When I started to seriously re-think what my family was eating, I started to read more labels.
 Besides the flavor of the coffee creamer, I never really read the label beyond the calorie and fat content.
 Once I realized that they’re all about the same, I stopped reading them.
 What mom has the time to read and re-read something they’ve already read?

 When I re-read the label about a month ago (to answer my own question of “what’s this stuff made of?”), I realized that 98% of my coffee creamer was made up of 3 ingredients: water, sugar, and partially hydrogenated soybean and/or cottonseed oil.

 - I know what water is (although why we add something that’s primarily water TO coffee – which is also primarily water – is beyond me).

 - Sugar is obvious too (but I’m still left wondering why I’m adding splenda…).
 Good news – we no longer use Splenda!
 See update above.